 6) Panchase Trek

 Panchase Trek is one of the best and most unique short trekking routes in the Annapurna Region.
 The name refers to the five seats of the mother in which a person experiences five levels of existence including thinking, feeling, sensing, and manifesting from above and below.
 From the Panchase viewpoint, you will see the giant Himalayan peaks of Machhapuchhre, Dhaulagiri, Annapurna, Lamjung, Gangapurna, and Manaslu.
-The forests in the Panchase area are very diverse, and much of it is classified as a protected forest consisting of a large number of orchid species at over 100 and rhododendron forests.
+The forests in the Panchase area are very diverse, and much of it is classified as protected forest consisting of a large number of orchid species at over 100 and rhododendron forests.

 7) Jomsom Muktinath Trek